frabbit/scuts-slides/slides/slide311.md

 #### Return type polymorphism.

-As a workaround CreateApi.create can be implemented as a macro.
+Or CreateApi.create can be implemented as a macro
+(We have `Context.getExpectedType`)